Rupal-kunj2002/SQL_dashboard_project-/README.md

 # SQL_dashboard_project-
-Here I have imported the car details data and performed operation on MY SQL WORKBENCH with the help of SQL queries.
+Here I have imported the car details data and performed operations on MY SQL WORKBENCH with the help of SQL queries.